By Ian Portman

 The origins of the Ashkenazi Jewish people of eastern Europe is the cause of much historical debate.
 Some Israeli scholars believe that they had arrived there indirectly from Palestine, from where, according to semi-official biblical narrative , they had been expelled by the Romans in 70 -71 AD, and again in 132 AD.
 How many Jews were expelled is, however, impossible to determine.
 In fact, the writer acknowledged as the greatest 20th century historian of Jewish history, Prof. Salo Wittmayer Baron, found no evidence to suggest that any expulsion took place but saw a long process of migration to more developed areas of the Roman empire .

 At the beginning of the first millennium, Judaism welcomed and gained many new adherents around the Mediterranean sea .
 Most of these converts were North African, Greek or European converts who had no family connection with the Levant.
-In first century Rome, conversions to Judaism from the officially-sanctioned Roman state religion was becoming so common that members of the Jewish religion were expelled outside the city walls several times for aggressive missionary activities.
+In first century Rome, conversions to Judaism from the officially-sanctioned Roman state religion were becoming so common that members of the Jewish religion were expelled outside the city walls several times for aggressive missionary activities.

 Historians such as Shlomo Sand argue that troublesome elites and religious leaders were banned by the Romans, but most of the Jewish population of Roman Syria Palaestina remained where they were, working the land.
 Following the Muslim invasion of the Levant in 635-40 AD it is likely that, in time, they converted to Islam, just as most Egyptian Christians (Copts) did after the conquest of Egypt.